-Cuddles with your furry friend are extra welcome on cold days, but the winter months also carry some unique challenges for dog health and safety.
+Cuddles with your four-legged friend are extra welcome on cold days, but the winter months also carry some unique challenges for dog health and safety.
 So, with the coldest weather ahead of us, we’ve put together a few winter care tips to help you keep your dog safe and healthy this winter.

-Five winter care tips for dogs
+Six winter safety tips for dogs

 1. Limit exposure

 When temperatures drop, so too must the duration of outdoor adventures.
 If you’re used to long walks and bouts of play outside, keep an eye on the temperature and pay close attention to your dog’s comfort level.
-Dogs and cold weather shouldn’t mix for too long—hypothermia and frostbite become real dangers as the temperatures dip below freezing.
+Most dogs and cold weather shouldn’t mix for too long—hypothermia and frostbite become real dangers as the temperatures dip below freezing.

 If you’re still walking your usual route but your dog seems to lose some of their familiar energy by the end, you might want to map out a shorter route for the colder months.
 You may be bundled up in cold-weather gear, but your dog is working with a considerably more limited wardrobe—and burning additional calories just to keep warm.